turingschool/front-end-curriculum/projects/jeopardy.md

 |*11* | Assessment| Formal Code Review or Class Code Review|

 ## Restrictions

-To populate your data for WOF, you will be using [this data](https://repl.it/@thatpamiam/WheelOfFortune).
-Copy this into a separate file that you can then import into the necessary file.

 You can use any of the following JavaScript libraries: